Durango Resources (CVE:DGO) Shares Up 25% – Time to Buy?

-Durango Resources Inc. (CVE:DGO – Get Free Report) shares traded up 25% on Wednesday .
+Durango Resources Inc. (CVE:DGO – Get Free Report) shares were up 25% during mid-day trading on Tuesday .
 The stock traded as high as C$0.05 and last traded at C$0.05.
-279,000 shares traded hands during mid-day trading, an increase of 57% from the average session volume of 177,243 shares.
+Approximately 279,000 shares were traded during mid-day trading, an increase of 57% from the average daily volume of 177,243 shares.
 The stock had previously closed at C$0.04.

 About Durango Resources